Graunephar/PiFun/README.md

 1. Establish an ssh connection to the Pi with the command `ssh <USERNAME>@<IP ADRESS>`

 2. From the terminal conmnected to the Pi via SSH, create a new folder for containing the code we will push later.
-For now we want it to be placed in the home folder and be called deploy.
-This is achieved by running this command `mkdir ~/deploy`.
-The `~` character refers to the path to the home folder.
+For now we want it to be placed in the home folder and be called deploy. <br>
+This is achieved by running this command: `mkdir ~/deploy` .
+The ~  character refers to the path to the home folder.

-3. Create a new empty git repository for recieving our code later.
-This is done using this command `git init --bare ~/project.git`
+3. Create a new empty git repository for recieving our code later. <br> This is done using this command `git init --bare ~/project.git`

 4. A git project has socalled hooks which is scripts thar are automatically run when something changed.
 We want a new script that will run after new code has been pushed.
 Create a new hook in the git repo by using the text editor Nano nano is a basic editor that works from a terminal.
 This is done by running the following command.